ccnnde/react-native-simple-openvpn/example/README.md

 > Note that OpenVPN may always wait for the server to respond due to your network.

-You can also try to use [docker-openvpn ](https://github.com/kylemanna/docker-openvpn/blob/master/docs/docker-compose.md) to deploy a VPN service locally.
+You can also try to use [docker-openvpn ](https://github.com/kylemanna/docker-openvpn/blob/master/docs/docker-compose.md) or [openvpn-install](https://github.com/Nyr/openvpn-install) to deploy a VPN service locally.

 ## Usage